 Edge support is something many users underestimate.
 However, stronger edges can offer more sleeping space and a little boost when getting out of bed.

 Now, most memory foam mattresses lack edge support.
-That’s why I didn’t expect much from the Zoma mattress.
+That’s why I didn’t expect much from the Zoma Start mattress.

 To my surprise, this model showed decent results.
 Yes, the foam compressed significantly when sitting on the edge, but I didn’t feel like I was going to fall or slide forward.
 Additionally, when sleeping near the edge, I received adequate support and didn’t feel like I was about to roll off.
-This means the Zoma can offer more sleeping space, which is especially handy for couples.
+This means the Zoma Start can offer more sleeping space, which is especially handy for couples.

 At the same time, I think heavier sleepers might not get enough support when lying near the edge, so they should be careful and not get too close to prevent rolling off the bed.